ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-sysops-opsworks.md

 Currently you can choose from a Chef 12 or Chef 11 Stack.

-## OpsWorks Components
+## OpsWorks Glossary

+### Stacks

-- Stacks - a set of resources you want to manage as a group = dev, stage, pro
+Stacks are a set of resources you want to manage as a group = dev, stage, pro; restricted to a single OS; config changes apply to new instances; can't change region or AZ after creation

+You can add additional resources such as ElasticIPs, Volumes or RDS instances

+### Layers

-- Layers - A blueprint for a set of instances like web servers, app servers or DB servers; each layer has a series of associated recipes
+A Layer is a blueprint for a set of instances like web servers, app servers or DB servers; each layer has a series of associated recipes based on lifecycle

+The three types of layers supported are Opsworks layers, ECS stacks, RDS.
+An RDS instance can only be associated with one Opsworks stack; a stack clone does not copy the RDS instance

+### Instances

-- Instances - EC2 Instances; can run 7/24, be load or time based
+EC2 Instances; can run 7/24, be load or time based; must have Internet access

+To enable load based instances the layer must first be setup to work the scaling configuration.
+There are numerous redundant settings for scaling - metrics, batch size, alarm condition time, after scaling ignore metric.
+Each of these configurations is on a per-layer basis but applies to instances.

+### Applications

-- Apps - code someplace you want to run on instances
+Apps are code someplace you want to run on instances that define the name, root, datasource (like RDS), source, environment variables, domain names and SSL config.

+Deployment is as expected: app parameters are passed into the environment from Databags, the app is installed and 4 versions of the app are maintained.

-## Recipes
+### Recipes

-Written in ruby based on chef so flow control, and variable and all that sort of stuff are easily implemented.
+Recipes are small chunks of reuseable configuration that are run in Lifecycle Events.
 Resources are the building blocks of recipes and take the form of package (like HA proxy), a service (something that needs to be turned on or off) and templates (which are files, typically to configure resources).

+### Lifecycle Events

 Recipes can execute in each of the following lifecycle stages:

 * setup - setup new instance before first boot

-* configure - fired when instance leave or enters online state
+* configure - fires on all instance when any instance leave or enters online state, change associated elastic IP, change associated ELB; this event is commonly used for service discovery

 * deploy - occurs when an app is deployed